isthisish/blog/_posts/2018-02-26-Hello-World.md

 ---
 published: true
+layout: post
+title: Hello World!
+excerpt_separator:  <!--more-->
 ---
-## Hello World!

 It's 2018 and I finally have a blog (again).
 I've discovered Jekyll and the integration with Prose is pretty cool.

 I don't want to hate on Wordpress because it wasn't that bad.
 But after playing around with Jekyll , I realize what I was missing.
 I never really enjoyed using the very rigid wordpress.com blogs.
 Self hosted wordpress.org blogs met my every need, well mostly.

-But after using Jekyll I realize how I didn't really enjoy having those themes that got hacked and basically how I had that huge bloated CMS to just serve mostly static pages.
+But after using Jekyll I realize how I <!--more--> didn't really enjoy having those themes that got hacked and basically how I had that huge bloated CMS to just serve mostly static pages.
 (2008 me actually really loved Wordpress.
 I learned so much messing with and creating Wordpress themes and plugins.
 Those wordpress themes and sites did teach me a lot.
 And Wordpress isn't insecure by itself.
 Any popular platform is a target for hackers, but a Jekyll blog is just static pages.)

 This post is just a "Hello World" and not a scientific comparison, but if you are looking for a platform to build a blog on, here is why Jekyll is good:
 - Wordpress is overkill.
 It is a great CMS, but for a blog, it is beyond what most people need/use.